 “And what did you see, Timothy?”
 Ducky asked as if were a benevolent teacher, secure in the facts.
 “How familiar are you with genetics?
 Abigail can be quite convincing, but…”

-“I don’t need to be a genetics expert to count 24 pairs of chromosomes,” McGee said, angry that Ducky seemed to be calling Abby a liar.
+“I don’t need to be a geneticist to count 24 pairs of chromosomes,” McGee said, angry that Ducky seemed to be calling Abby a liar.
 “She’s my guide…Do you think I don’t know what a woman looks like.
 Abby’s…her body’s…”

 Tony leaned forward in his chair, he didn’t want to miss a moment.
 McGee was actually going to spill the beans and tell every one exactly what his guide’s physical characteristics were.